connorwhite-online/r3f-kerosene/README.md

 ### Modularity

-Using JSX components, react-three-fiber leverages the ability to reuse models and scenes, calling them within the canvas as easily as any other react component.
+Using JSX components, react-three-fiber leverages the ability to reuse models and scenes, calling them within the canvas as easily as any other react component in the DOM.

 ### GLTF > JSX